ClimenteA/aws-cdk-fastapi-ec2-sqs-pgsql/README.md

 With aws cli and cdk cli available in your terminal do:
 - `cdk bootstrap` - if you are running this on a new account and didn't ran this before;
-- `cdk deploy` - this will deploy this application (Note: Here we are using a public github url - for private repos you need to change `cdk.py` to handle that);
+- `cdk deploy` - this will deploy this application.
+Note: Here we are using a public github url - for private repos you need to change `cdk.py` to handle that.
+After `cdk deploy` finishes you'll get connection details to the API and Database - save them somewhere safe;
 - `cdk destroy` - the stack will be destroyed;